Mickaellah/photograph-gallery/README.md

 ## How does it work

-For the images, the will replace the big image and you will see the bigger version of the little image.
+For the images, when clicking on the images, you will see the bigger version of the little image.
 To do that change or that replacement, I used a bit of javascript.

 ## How To Use